brucontrol/docs/docs/appendix/technical-assistance.md

 - **Evaluation license:** Available for a 15-day trial without a purchased activation key — request one from the application's license screen

 :::info License Tiers
-BruControl offers Standard and Professional licenses.
+BruControl offers Basic, Advanced, and Professional licenses.
 Some features (Mock Mode, Data Exchange API) require a Professional license.
 See [Features](../features) for a complete comparison.
 :::

 ## Before Contacting Support